-Software development and Programming are some of the most booming career options available for computer science engineers.
-It doesn’t matter which programming language you are expert in.
+Software development and Programming are some of the most booming career options available for IT graduates.
+It doesn’t matter which programming language you are an expert in.
 If you know how to apply logic and write efficient code, you won’t face any difficulty in finding a job and probably have a bright future.

-However, not every computer science engineer know how to write code.
+However, not every IT graduate knows how to write code.
 Many of them don’t even like coding.
-Talking about myself, I didn’t like coding until the second year of my engineering.
-Even today, If I will be given to code every day, I will probably be bored.
-So, does that mean there are no opportunities for CS engineer who don’t like coding?
+Talking about myself, I didn’t like coding until the second year of my graduation.
+Even today, If I will be given code every day, I will probably be bored.
+So, does that mean there are no opportunities for IT graduates who don’t like coding?

 Of course no!
-Today, I will share some of the best computer science jobs that don’t require coding.
+Today, I will share some of the best IT jobs that don’t require coding.
 You can learn almost every skill required in these career options using the Internet.
 So, without any further ado, let’s get started..!!

 1. User Experience (UX) Designer